This is Part 5 of a series of posts used to help write my book How to Raise a Mindful Eater

 The good news is that paying attention is a relatively easy thing to start doing.
 You don’t have to buy or cook food differently.
 Just start by slowly adopting a culture of paying attention to food with your family with the three steps:

-1) Don’t allow distractions, like the TV or devices, at eating time.
+1) Don’t allow distractions, like the TV or devices, at meals.
 Have a designated place to eat and make your eating space visually pleasing when possible.

 2) Be mindful of the wonderful taste and texture of the food that’s being eaten.
 Leave judgment out of eating (yours and your kids), which is a surefire way to stir up distraction.